RaunakOnGithub/KalpanaAI/README.md

 # 🌌 KalpanaAI - AI Image Generator

 KalpanaAI is a sleek and powerful **AI Image Generator** built with **HTML, Tailwind CSS, and JavaScript**.
-It allows users to create stunning AI-generated images using prompts, customize settings, and switch between **Dark Mode & Light Mode** with a single click.
+It allows users to create stunning AI-generated images using prompts, customize settings.

 ---